Personal profile

 Research interests

 There is a pressing need to re-evaluate the distribution of responsibilities in repatriation claims.
 Indigenous communities and their representatives often bear excessive pressure and responsibility in the process.
-Therefore, a reform in the system is necessary to offer tangible support for Indigenous claimants without institutions assuming a dominant role that undermines stakeholder autonomy.
-A comprehensive understanding of cultural nuances requires a deep appreciation of the intricate bond between humans and artefacts.
+Therefore, a reform in the system is necessary to provide tangible support for Indigenous claimants without institutions assuming a dominant role that undermines stakeholder autonomy.
+A comprehensive understanding of cultural nuances requires a deep appreciation of the intricate bond between humans and belongings.

 Upon completion of my doctoral research, I plan to establish a consultancy specialising in repatriation services for international institutions and Indigenous communities interested in engaging with UK museum collections.
 This consultancy will aim to facilitate repatriation efforts, build partnerships, and serve as a mediator to support claimants and alleviate burdens.
 Additionally, I will use the insights from my PhD research to educate UK museum professionals on best practices for repatriation and restitution.

 I am available to assist with those undertaking repatriation work and am open to collaborating on projects that promote more international repatriation initiatives.
-Feel free to reach out if you would like to discuss further.
+Feel free to reach out if you would like to discuss further:

 Education/Academic qualification